 Nonetheless, the property of an intestate decedent may be inherited by the decedent’s successor(s).

-What does a property succession certificate mean?
+What is succession certificate mean?

 A competent court (civil) will issue a succession certificate to attest that a person has the legal right to succeed a deceased person.
 The successor is granted the authority to sell the decedent’s debts and property under this instrument.

 As it does not prove the right, title, and interest of the deceased person in a particular property or in all of the property, the issuing of a succession certificate does not confer the right of succession to the claimed property of a deceased person.
 Yet, the successor of an intestate decedent may inherit the decedent’s properties.

 How to get a succession certificate & how much the succession certificate cost in India?